Montivipera raddei: Conservation status

 Montivipera raddei is classified as Lower Risk with a subcategory of least concern (LR/lc) according to the IUCN Red List of Threatened Species (v2.3, 1994).
 This indicates that it has been evaluated, but that it does not satisfy the criteria for any of the categories Critically Endangered, Endangered or Vulnerable.
 Also, it does not qualify for Conservation Dependent or Near Threatened either.
 Year assessed: 1996.

 It is, however, listed as a protected species (Appendix III) under the Berne Convention.

 Taxonomy

 Montivipera raddei is apparently closely related to Montivipera r. albicornuta and M. latifii; together they sometimes form the Montivipera raddei complex.
-There are two subspecies: the nominate from Armenia, Azerbaijan, eastern Turkey, northwest Iran, and adjacent Turkmenistan, and M. r. kurdistanica from southeast Turkey and adjacent Iraq and Iran.
+There are two subspecies: the nominate from Armenia, Nakhijevan, Eastern Turkey, North-West Iran.